Phenomenology (psychology): Recent applications

 The study and practice of phenomenology continues to grow and develop today.
 In 2021 a study on the experiences of individuals who attended a coexistence center (CECO) was conducted using phenomenological interviews to understand the lives of the participants.
 After the interviews the researchers constructed a comprehensive narrative, putting their understanding of the participants experience into their own words.
 This process led the researchers to understand that "the CECO is a propitious space for the development of individual and collective potentialities and the valuation of constructive social relationships that facilitate and preserve the inherent tendency of people towards growth, autonomy and psychological maturation."

 Another example of phenomenology in recent years is an article published in 2022 which explains how phenomenology can grow into a larger field of study if we recognize how phenomenology has the ability to make the experiences of other people more clear, bridging the gap between subjective and objective reality.
 It puts forth "a methodological concept of phenomenological elucidation to promote the development of phenomenology as psychology."

 Critiques

 In 2022 Gerhard Thonhauser published an article which critiques phenomenology in psychology for adoption of Le Bon's crowd psychology, as well as what Thonhauser calls the "disease model of emotion transfer".
-Thonhauser claims there is little to no evidence of Le Bon's crowd psychology framework, of which phenomenology relies on.
+Thonhauser claims there is little to no evidence of Le Bon's crowd psychology framework, which phenomenology relies on.

-In a 2015 article written for the Partially Examined Life blog, Michael Burgess argues that "...the foundational problem here is that consciousness is not a container for objects; this assertion mostly derives from another: that the world itself seems to be one way but is another, thus in its initial state of “seeming to be” it cannot be itself real (that illusion is metaphysical)."